FuckingNode/fuckingnode.github.io/docs/about/why.md

   - `[alternatives]` is optional and lets you write about alternatives to what is going to be deprecated.
   - `[learn-more]` is optional and lets you write a text or link about where the user can learn more about this deprecation.

-> Don't want the pain of making a commit forgetting your tests?
+### Scared of the pain of making a commit forgetting your tests?

 - [X] `fuckingnode commit <message> [branch] [--push]`
   - Shorthand: `fkcommit <message> [branch] [--push]`